 Flinders Island Purple is the first to mature.
 It’s white with purple stripes and originated in the Soviet Union.
 The large cloves have a strong flavour and it’s a good keeper.
 The second variety of garlic matures a bit later.
 It’s called Spanish Rojo and is white with a nutty flavour and good storage properties.

-Both of these varieties are far superior to the cheap Chinese rubbish that you find in the supermarkets.
+Both of these varieties are far superior to the cheap Chinese version you find in the supermarkets.
 That’s tasteless, has poor keeping qualities and has had its skin bleached by methyl bromide fumigation prior to entry into Australia.
-Some people claim that it’s been fertilised using effluent of the human kind!

 Eating garlic is an accepted practice in this multi-cultural society.
 Not so many years ago you would be sitting alone if you had a hint of garlic on your lunch.
 We grow a bit of garlic here in Gerogery West and use it in most dishes.
 We need more and that’s why we’re placing an order with Sophie.
 The samples she gave us were the best and kept much longer than any we’ve had before.